Add a point, line, and polygon

 Expand

-You should see a point graphic in Point Dume State Beach.
+You will see a point graphic displayed on the map in Point Dume State Beach.

 Add a line graphic